ScanMountGoat/xc3_lib/Offsets.md

 ## Writing Overview
 Writing binary files with offsets is significantly more challenging.
 Offsets must be calculated at runtime when writing the file since the lengths and types of data stored in the file may change since the time it was read due to user modifications.
 Just as offsets can be useful in estimating sizes while reverse engineering files, sizes are important for calculating offsets when writing.
 See previous work done for the [SSBH binary formats](https://github.com/ultimate-research/ssbh_lib/blob/master/ssbh_offsets.md) for details.

 Offsets in Xenoblade follow certain rules like always being non negative.
 This means offsets never point backwards.
+This does not imply that offsets are strictly increasing when visited in any set order, however.
+An offset can still point to a position before the offset position if the offset is relative to the start of the file.

 Data items in a file also do not overlap, so each item must ensure the next offset should point past the current data item.
 Duplicate items are typically handled using an additional layer of indirection such as a list of item indices.
 These simple rules provide most of the details needing to automate writing data in the next section.

 The main challenge with writing is to ensure that writing an unmodified file results in binary identical output to the original.
 This isn't strictly necessary but makes it substantially simpler to test the writing implementation for errors.